Key Takeaways

 The Teacher Expansion

-Separately, SB 1121 — also passed in 2023 — created paid maternity leave for school employees, including Pre-K through 12th-grade teachers.
+Separately, Senate Bill 1121 — also passed in 2023 — created paid maternity leave for school employees, including Pre-K through 12th-grade teachers.
 In 2025, House Bill 1601 amended the school-employee law to let teachers use accrued sick leave to extend the paid leave period beyond the initial six weeks.
-This was a logical and welcome expansion that addresses a practical reality: six weeks is often not enough recovery time, and teachers who have accumulated sick leave should be able to use it.
+This addresses a practical reality: six weeks is often not enough recovery time, and teachers who have accumulated sick leave should be able to use it.

 The school-employee statute speaks in terms of leave following birth.
-Coverage for adoption and foster placement may vary depending on the specific statutory language and the school district's implementation of the law.
-Teachers considering adoption or foster care should review their district's policies and consult with HR about eligibility.
+Coverage for adoption and foster placement may vary by district policy or other leave programs, but the state school-employee maternity leave language should not be treated as a blanket paid adoption or foster-care benefit.
+Teachers considering adoption or foster care should review their district's policies and consult with human resources about eligibility.

 Teachers face unique challenges when it comes to leave.
 Unlike office workers who can sometimes ease back into work, teachers have classrooms full of students depending on them.
 Having dedicated maternity leave—rather than cobbling together sick days—allows for better planning and smoother transitions for everyone involved.
 Schools can arrange for long-term substitutes with proper notice, lesson plans can be prepared in advance, and the disruption to students is minimized.